citp/privacy-policy-historical/j/jo/job/jobs-to-careers.com.md

-> *The following text is extracted and transformed from the jobs-to-careers.com privacy policy that was archived on 2011-12-21.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111221213114id_/http%3A//www.jobs-to-careers.com/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the jobs-to-careers.com privacy policy that was archived on 2012-06-20.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120620121939id_/http%3A//www.jobs-to-careers.com/privacy.php) for the most accurate reproduction.*

 # Privacy Policy | Jobs to Careers

 ## Privacy Policy

-Last update on: September 23rd, 2011
+Last update on: April 4th, 2012

 Jobs-to-Careers.com ("Jobs-to-Careers" or "we") is a website owned by InsidersReferral.com Inc. We know you are concerned about your privacy, so we developed this Privacy Policy to explain how we collect, use, share and disclose personally identifiable information (referred to as "personal information" in this Privacy Policy